jhmartin/aws-kms-ruby-encrypt-decrypt-example/README.md

 Sample using AWS Key Management Service (assuming IAM roles) to generate a data key, encrypt an object with that key, then decrypt it.

+The data key response contains a cleartext key and an encrypted key.
+The cleartext key is used to encrypt the contents and then discarded.
+The ciphertext and encrypted key are stored together.
+Then KMS is asked to decrypt the data-key, and the resulting cleartext-key is used against the ciphertext to decrypt back to cleartext.

 Sample ciphertext file looks like:
 ```JSON
 {